Waste Management

 To reduce waste more effectively, Wistron shifted the waste treatment target to "waste intensity reduction" starting from 2021.
 Using 2018 as the base year, we strive to reduce waste generation intensity (waste generation per unit revenue) by 2% each year – which means a 8% reduction by 2024, a 20% reduction by 2030, and a 30% reduction by 2035.

-• Recycling: Actively negotiate with waste disposal contractors to increase the recycling rate of waste.
-For example: plastics, waste cardboard, food waste, etc.
+• Recycle: Engage with waste treatment vendors to increase waste recycling rates.
+For example, plastics, waste cardboards, kitchen waste, etc.

-Through these three major actions, combined with regular environmental education and advocacy, and in conjunction with the UL2799 Zero Waste to Landfill certification planning and actions, Wistron reduced waste by 1,116 tons in 2023.
-Compared to the baseline year of 2018, the waste intensity decreased by 6.4%, achieving two platinum-level and one gold-level Zero Waste to Landfill certifications.
+Through these three major actions, combined with regular environmental education and advocacy, and in conjunction with the UL2799 Zero Waste to Landfill certification planning and actions, Wistron recycled, reduced, and reused 1,848.56 metric tons of waste, reducing waste intensity by 11% from 2018 levels, achieving three platinum-level and one gold-level Zero Waste to Landfill certifications.

 International Certification Promotion - Zero Waste to Landfill